aspineon/java-algorithms-and-data-structures/README.md

 # Java Algorithms and Data Structures

 I have created this repository to share some developments of data structures and algorithms than I practiced during my studies, works or just for fun.
+I tried to make all data structures/algorithmss from the most generic and unit tested way as possible.

 ## Implementations
 * Factorial (recursively and iteratively implementations)
+* Fibonacci Number (recursively and iteratively implementations)
 * Binary Search Tree